It’s a great time to be a handyman. It’s a solid business model that’s ideal for independent-minded people who want to work for themselves.

 - Require a verification process/background check to get signed up.

-Right now, take two important steps.
+Before you get started, take two important steps.
 First, start getting more reviews on your Google business profile.
 These are the reviews that show up on the Local Service Ads results.

 Next, make sure you can pass the verification process with Google.
 They’ll do a background check and look into your insurance, licensing, and financials.
 If you or anyone who works for you has a criminal record, you may not pass the background check.